 Typically, when a customer places an order, they'll see a confirmation page before they even receive the confirmation email.

-Ultimately, an order confirmation page is a page you're re-directed to when you click the "Buy" or "Purchase" button, and signifies that an email should be on its way.
+This page is where you're redirected when you click the "Buy" or "Purchase" button and signifies that an email should be on its way.
 An online confirmation page is a temporary notice that tells your customer that their transaction went through correctly.
 If a customer doesn't see this page, he or she will likely assume their transaction didn't work.

 When you're creating an online confirmation page, here are a few things you should include:

 - Messaging such as "Success!
 Your order is confirmed", as well as a note that the customer should expect an email in their inbox soon.

 - An order number, delivery details, and order summary (including total cost).

 - Images of the products or services bought.

 Additionally, you might include other relevant purchases on a customer's order confirmation page.
 For instance, if they've purchased a blender on your site, perhaps you want to show them a smoothie recipe book on their order confirmation page.